lulav/LRS_Documentation/blog/2023-09-19-aerosandbox/index.md

 The output of the simulation comprises critical flight data, such as altitude, velocity, and other relevant parameters, recorded over time intervals.
 These results are published via ROS topics, allowing for real-time data visualization, analysis, and integration with other ROS-based systems.

-You can find more information about this useful aerodynamics library on [Aerosandbox official website](https://github.com/peterdsharpe/AeroSandbox) [Poliastro Website](https://docs.poliastro.space/en/stable/).
+You can find more information about this useful aerodynamics library on [Aerosandbox official website](https://github.com/peterdsharpe/AeroSandbox).

 ## Code overview
 This example consists of several files: